Safer To Be Me Global Summit 2025

 #SaferToBeMe

 The #SaferToBeMe Global Summit 2025 successfully concluded its core activities on Friday, 24 October, establishing itself as the UK’s first week-long global LGBTQI+ human rights summit.
-Hosted in the North East by ReportOUT, Pride Action North, and OUT North East, the Summit mobilised a united, intersectional response to the “systematic rollback of hard-won gains” orchestrated by populist and authoritarian forces worldwide.
-Over 500 delegates from more than 40 countries engaged in two days of intensive, strategic conferencing, culminating in the historic Signing of the Newcastle-Gateshead Declaration.
-This document, the world’s first global LGBTQI+ Declaration of Solidarity, formally asserts the unassailable nature of LGBTQI+ rights under international law.
+Hosted in the North East by ReportOUT, Pride Action North, and OUT North East, the Summit mobilised a united, intersectional response to the systematic rollback of hard-won gains orchestrated by populist and authoritarian forces worldwide.

-The conference provided a forensic analysis of the threats, ranging from the estimated $1 billion Global Anti-Gender Agenda to the political weaponisation of disinformation in electoral systems.
+The conference provided a forensic analysis of the threats, ranging from the estimated 1 billion dollar Global Anti-Gender Agenda to the political weaponisation of disinformation in electoral systems.
 Crucially, the Declaration received high-profile support from His Excellency Jeroen Cooreman, Ambassador of the Kingdom of Belgium to the UK, and senior civic leaders from Newcastle and Gateshead Councils.
 The entire programme rigorously centred the experiences of those facing compounded oppression, including Black trans women in Brazil and intersex individuals in Ghana, demanding that advocacy be holistic and inclusive.

 Capping off the pre-conference activities on Wednesday evening, a wonderful Speakers Dinner was held at the beautiful Blackfriars Restaurant, providing an inspiring kick-off ahead of the main Summit events.
-A huge thank-you is extended to the generous sponsors—Connection Heroes, Tyne and Wear Fire and Rescue Service, and Wilson LLB—whose support made the dinner possible.
+A huge thank you is extended to the generous sponsors, Connection Heroes, Tyne and Wear Fire and Rescue Service, and Wilson LLB, whose support made the dinner possible.

 The Declaration ceremony, held at the historic Assembly Rooms, served as the emotional and political pinnacle, translating the Summit’s analysis into a formal global compact for justice.